 The sellers find out about the newly released products and exchange tips to increase sales.
 They are all working independently, and yet the group also works together as a whole.
-They are each a cog in the wheel, the wheel is part of a much bigger machine, and the entire setup moves toward one goal: the bottom line.
+Each seller is a cog in the wheel, the wheel is part of a much bigger machine, and the entire setup moves toward one goal: the bottom line.
 But many of the cogs—the salespeople—don’t quite see it that way.
 For them, being sellers is about more than money.
-“I compare it to a fandom,” Duvall told me.
+“I compare it to a fandom,” Duvall said.
 “It’s no different when someone loves a particular sports team or Harry Potter, and they talk about it nonstop.”

 Multilevel marketing, or MLM, is experiencing a major boom.
 In fact, according to the Direct Selling Association, there are more MLM companies in 2017 than there have ever been before.
-One in six households in the United States participate in a direct-sales company.
-Experts point to both economic forces and social media to explain this outsized success.
+One in six households in the United States participates in a direct-sales company.
+Experts point to both economic forces and social media to explain this outsize success.

 Take the clothing retailer DeAnne Stidham, for example.
 She launched LuLaRoe in 2013, and by 2016, multiple outlets, including Forbes and Business Insider, heralded the company as ingenious.
 Now, just a year later, the hit pieces—LuLaRoe is known for its colorful prints and leggings—keep coming.
 A LuLaRoe spokesperson told me that the company has been able to grow so fast due to its “tens of thousands of Independent Fashion Retailers” who work off the brand’s “Social Retail” experience.